-It has registered over 2 million clients since it registered its first account in 2018.
-The bank is growing at a rapid rate and aims to afford 11 million unbanked South Africans an opportunity to own bank accounts.
+Since it opened its first account in 2018, it has registered over 4 million clients.
+The bank is rapidly expanding and seeks to provide 11 million unbanked South Africans with access to bank accounts.

-Tyme Bank’s approach has made banking relatively easy for the public.
-According to the bank’s website, there is no need for filling out paper forms, no scanning, faxing or emailing when opening an account.; everything is done virtually.
+Tyme Bank’s approach has simplified banking for the general population.
+According to the bank’s website, creating an account requires no paper paperwork, scanning, faxing, or emailing; everything is done digitally.

 While opening accounts with traditional banks may be a tedious process, according to the bank’s website, it only takes 5 minutes to open a Tyme Bank account.
 Well, I put this to test and opened a new account to check if I would able to open an account in 5 minutes or less.